 - Pay for Performance We believe that a significant portion of remuneration of our directors and our executive directors (CEO & CTO) should be based on achieving objectives designed to create inherent value in the Company, and ultimately on achieving value creation for our shareholders.
 In line with this belief, the compensation of our CEO includes a significant performance-based cash bonus opportunity and a large equity incentive component.
-Further, our directors receive equity incentives designed to reward long-term value creation for our shareholders. - Shareholding requirements for Executive Directors We believe having these requirements encourages executive directors to build meaningful shareholding positions and furthers alignment of their interests with those of shareholders. - 2023 Remuneration Outcome As outlined above, a core principle in Renalytix's remuneration program is the linkage between pay and performance.
-In financial year 2023, the annual bonuses of James McCullough our CEO and Fergus Fleming our CTO, our executive directors were based on a combination of corporate and personal objectives.
-The Committee determined that while Management made progress in key areas in financial year 2023 growing the business, the Company did not achieve 100% of its annual corporate objectives, and therefore bonuses for company executives will be paid out at 75% of the target.
-This outcome was based on achievements versus goals in the following key areas: overachievement in the area of Technology/Innovation, partial achievement in Executive team performance, Insurance reimbursement and Governance, Inclusion, Operations and underachievement of the Revenue Target. - Major Decisions and Substantial Changes regarding Directors' Remuneration During financial year 2023, there were no major decisions or substantial changes on our directors' remuneration scheme however the company did engage remuneration consultants in the financial year to advise the Committee on all aspects of senior executive and director remuneration.
-The remuneration consultant's findings were relied upon when approving compensation for financial year 2023.
+Further, our directors receive equity incentives designed to reward long-term value creation for our shareholders. - Shareholding requirements for Executive Directors We believe having these requirements encourages executive directors to build meaningful shareholding positions and furthers alignment of their interests with those of shareholders. - 2024 Remuneration Outcome As outlined above, a core principle in Renalytix's remuneration program is the linkage between pay and performance.
+In financial year 2024, the annual bonuses of James McCullough our CEO and Fergus Fleming our CTO, our executive directors were based on a combination of corporate and personal objectives.
+The Committee determined that while Management made progress in key areas in financial year 2024 growing the business, the Company did not achieve 100% of its annual corporate objectives, and therefore no bonuses for the company executives will be paid.
+This outcome was based on achievements versus goals in the following key areas: technology/innovation, healthcare/commercial partnerships, insurance reimbursement, regulatory compliance, governance, inclusion, operations and underachievement of the revenue target. - Major Decisions and Substantial Changes regarding Directors' Remuneration During financial year 2024, there were no major decisions or substantial changes on our directors' remuneration scheme except for reduction in the compensation agreed with the executives from the restructuring and dedication towards the goal of achieving breakeven within two years.